 'When we play, everyone dances!'
 Benin girl group Star Feminine Band The Guardian

 In the west African country, not everyone likes girls to play instruments – but this group of seven ultra-cool musicians are ripping up those expectations.
-Read more here
+Read here

 Kissing cowboys: the queer